 Sedentary lifestyle prevention through chiropractic is highly recommended for seniors.
 With advanced age, the body’s muscles, bones, and spinal system begin to wear down and need to be maintained to retain their mobility and flexibility.
-Regular chiropractic adjustments are recommended as part of an active/fitness lifestyle for seniors and can help older individuals maintain optimal health.
+Regular chiropractic adjustments are recommended as part of an active/fitness lifestyle for seniors and help older individuals maintain optimal health.

 Sedentary Lifestyle Prevention